lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

     lxqt-config-appearance

 from the command line.
-The icon for Appearance looks like a screenshot of a monitor with a window on it.
+The icon for Appearance looks like a screenshot of a monitor with a small window on it.